The Science Fiction Hall of Fame, Volume Two

-The Science Fiction Hall of Fame, Volume Two is an English language science fiction two-volume anthology edited by Ben Bova and published in the U.S. by Doubleday in 1973, distinguished as volumes "Two A" and "Two B".
-In the U.K. they were published by Gollancz as Volume Two (1973) and Volume Three (1974).
+The Science Fiction Hall of Fame, Volume Two is an English-language, science-fiction, two-volume anthology edited by Ben Bova and published in the U.S. by Doubleday in 1973, distinguished as volumes "Two A" and "Two B".
+In the U.K., they were published by Gollancz as Volume Two (1973) and Volume Three (1974).
 The original U.S. subtitle was The Greatest Science Fiction Novellas of All Time.

-Twenty-two novellas published from 1895 to 1962 were selected by vote of the Science Fiction Writers of America, as that body had selected the contents of The Science Fiction Hall of Fame Volume One, 1929–1964, a collection of the best-regarded short stories.
+Twenty-two novellas, published from 1895 to 1962, were selected by vote of the Science Fiction Writers of America (SFWA), as that body had selected the contents of The Science Fiction Hall of Fame Volume One, 1929–1964, a collection of the best-regarded short stories.
 SFWA had been established in 1965 and that publication year defined its first annual Nebula Awards.
 Introducing the collected novellas, Bova wrote, "The purpose of the Science Fiction Hall of Fame anthologies is to bestow a similar recognition on stories that were published prior to 1966 [sic], and thus never had a chance to earn a Nebula."

-The selection process generated both a top ten stories and a top ten authors.
+The selection process generated both a top 10 stories list and a top 10 authors list.

 Although the original publication dates ranged from 1895 to 1962, only two stories were published before 1938, "The Time Machine" by Wells (1895) and "The Machine Stops" by Forster (1909).

 Theodore Sturgeon reviewed the anthology favorably, praising the decision to issue it in two volumes rather than scale back the contents.
-Bova's introduction thanks Doubleday science fiction editor Larry Ashmead for that.
+Bova's introduction thanks Doubleday science-fiction editor Larry Ashmead for that.

 Contents

-Bova's introduction (identical in both volumes) honored 24 works by identifying two that made the cut but were not included.
-"A Canticle for Leibowitz" by Walter M. Miller, Jr. (1955) was not available for re-publication in 1973, for it had been incorporated in the fix-up novel A Canticle for Leibowitz (1959) that was still in print.
-By His Bootstraps by Robert A. Heinlein (1941) would have been a second work by that author.
+Bova's introduction (identical in both volumes) honored 24 works, identifying two that made the cut but were not included.
+"A Canticle for Leibowitz" by Walter M. Miller, Jr. (1955) was not available for republication in 1973 because it had been incorporated in the fix-up novel A Canticle for Leibowitz (1959), which was still in print.
+By His Bootstraps (1941) would have been a second work by Robert A. Heinlein.
 Those two ranked second and ninth in the voting.

-The first half, Volume Two A, includes eight of the ten leading stories by SFWA vote and the other two are not in the anthology, as described just above.
+The first half, Volume Two A, includes eight of the 10 leading stories by SFWA vote and the other two are not in the anthology, as described just above.